jaimetur/PhotoMigrator/README.md

 Both interfaces expose the same high-level structure:
 - `Feature Selector`
-- `Feature`
+- `Features Config`
 - `General Arguments`
-- `Features Config`
 - `App Settings`
 - command preview, status panel, and execution log

 Default launcher behavior:
 - Running `PhotoMigrator` without arguments tries to open the **Desktop GUI** first.
 - If the GUI cannot be started because `tkinter` or a graphical display is not available, PhotoMigrator falls back to the **Terminal TUI**.
-- If neither interactive interface can be started, PhotoMigrator falls back to the same output as `--help`.
+- If neither interactive interface can be started, PhotoMigrator falls back to the CLI and shows the arguments descriptions (same output as `--help`).

 Explicit launchers:
 - `PhotoMigrator --gui` opens the Desktop GUI explicitly.